Houghton, Michigan: Bus

-Indian Trails bus lines operates daily intercity bus service between Hancock, Michigan and Milwaukee, Wisconsin.
+Indian Trails bus lines operates daily intercity bus service between Hancock, Michigan, and Milwaukee, Wisconsin.

 Houghton Motor Transit operates both a demand bus and a route bus throughout Houghton and in nearby parts of Portage Township; there are also night trips to Mont Ripley in Ripley.

 Ferry

 Houghton is the port of departure for Isle Royale National Park.
-Cruise ships on the great lakes formerly (in the 1950s) used to frequently stop in Houghton, but this is now an exceedingly rare occurrence.
+Cruise ships on the Great Lakes (in the 1950s) used to frequently stop in Houghton, but this is now an exceedingly rare occurrence.

 Airport

 Houghton is served by the Houghton County Memorial Airport, which has limited commercial service.

 Houghton was formerly served by airship.
 A seaplane departs from Houghton to Isle Royale National Park.

 Snowmobiling

 Snowmobiling is a major winter activity in the area, both locally (snowmobiles are often the best available means of transportation after a blizzard) and as a tourist industry.
 The Bill Nichols Snowmobile Trail has a terminus in Houghton.